SARL: Label-Free Reinforcement Learning by Rewarding Reasoning Topology: Methodology

 \paragraph{Small-world prior.} SARL is motivated by the observation that effective reasoning should balance local specialization with global integration.
-In graph terms, this suggests two desirable properties: high local clustering, which reflects coherent functional substructures, and short global path lengths, which reflect efficient transitions across different reasoning modes.
+This suggests two desirable properties: high local clustering, which reflects coherent functional substructures, and short global path lengths, which reflect efficient transitions across different reasoning functions.

 Let $\mathcal{N}(v_k)$ denote the neighbor set of node $v_k$, and let $\mathcal{V}_{\geq 2} = \{v_k \in \mathcal{V} : |\mathcal{N}(v_k)| \geq 2\}$ be the set of nontrivial nodes.
 We define the average clustering coefficient as